ShadowKing345/LastWhisper-Discord-Bot/docs/Configuration/index.md

 The name of the files shall be as follows, `{configuration-type}.json`.
 By default, the `configuration-type` placeholder should be default however you can create a development file used for development instead.

 A dev or production configuration should overwrite the common configuration values.
+You can also change which type will be used by changing the NODE_ENV variable.

 ## Configuration